mantczakaus/mantczakaus.github.io/pages/before_you_start.md

 [User Guide for the Australian BioCommons Nextflow Tower Service](https://australianbiocommons.github.io/tower/user-guide/)

 ## Other prerequisites
-ONTvisc is a pipeline written in Nextflow and thus you must have some knowledge of this workflow orchestration engine.
-In addition, you need to know how to use a command line - create directories, navigate between the folders, execute commands, etc. It may be come in handy when the pipeline needs troubleshooting or to launch the Tower Agent.
+ONTvisc is a pipeline written in Nextflow; thus, a basic knowledge of this workflow orchestration engine is required.
+In addition, you need to know how to use a command line - create directories, navigate between the folders, execute commands, etc. It may be useful for launching the Tower Agent or when the pipeline needs troubleshooting.